-With COVID-19 cases rising, and more extensive measures to control the spread of the virus in place - concerns around treatment delays and coronavirus itself have increased too.
+With COVID-19 cases high, and measures to control the spread of the virus still in place - concerns around treatment delays and coronavirus itself remain.
 But as ever, we’re here for men through this winter.

 Men with prostate cancer and those who suspect cancer symptoms have faced challenges this year, with many worried about their risk of catching the virus during or after treatment.
 Treatment delays and uncertainty have been another concern.